famiu/feline.nvim/USAGE.md

 ### Component values

 You can use component values to customize each component to your liking.
 Providing the values isn't necessary and you can omit all of the component values, in which case the defaults would be used instead.
-The component values can either be set to a fixed value or a function that generates the value everytime the statusline is being generated.
+The component values can either be set to a fixed value or a function that generates the value every time the statusline is being generated.

 Though you should keep in mind that if a component value is set to a function, the function can take no arguments.
 The [`provider`](#component-providers) value is an exception to this rule (more on that below).
 The return type of the function must also be the same as the type of value required by the component.
 For example, since [`enabled`](#conditionally-enable-components) requires a boolean value, if you set it to a function, the function must also return a boolean value.